To start your application for a nonimmigrant visa, please visit our visa services website here.

-- For assistance updating your profile with the correct barcode, please click here or contact the Call Center locally at 19006444 (English and Vietnamese) or from the United States at (703) 665-7350.
+- For assistance updating your profile with the correct barcode, please click here or contact the Call Center at 19006444 (Vietnamese and English available) in Vietnam or +1-703-665-7350 internationally.

 Mail-In Visa Renewal Program updates!

-- Applicants may now qualify to renew their visas by mail if their prior visa expired no more than 12 months ago, and meet all the other requirements for renewal without interview.
-For more information, please visit http://www.ustraveldocs.com/
+Applicants may now qualify to renew their visas by mail if their prior visa expired no more than 12 months ago, and meet all the other requirements for renewal without interview.
+For more information, please click here.

 Requirements for Chinese Citizens